Student Orientation, Advising and Registration

-Your attendance is EXPECTED.
+Your attendance is mandatory.
 Research shows that students who participate in orientation programs are more likely to be successful in college and persist to graduation.

-You are encouraged to rearrange your vacation or work obligations to make attendance a priority.
+You are encouraged to rearrange your vacation or work obligations in order to attend.
+We offer various sessions in order to accommodate many schedules.
 Start your year off right at CSI with the foundation that orientation provides.

 Can I bring a parent/guest?

-What do I need to be prepared for S.O.A.R.?
+What do I need to do to be prepared for S.O.A.R.?

 You will have an opportunity to take your Student ID card photo, so be prepared for a picture.
 Also, come with: